kevkevinpal/attackathon/README.md

 - Set an alias for each node equal to their index in the list of nodes provided in the original graph file.

+The script will output a json file with the same name as the input file, with a `simln.json` suffix added in the current directory.

 ### 2. Run SimLN to Generate Data

 Next, run SimLN with the generated simulation file setting the total